DLR-RM/stable-baselines3/docs/guide/custom_env.md

 check_env(env)
 ```

-Gymnasium also have its own [env checker](https://gymnasium.farama.org/api/utils/#gymnasium.utils.env_checker.check_env) but it checks a superset of what SB3 supports (SB3 does not support all Gym features).
+Gymnasium also has its own [env checker](https://gymnasium.farama.org/api/utils/#gymnasium.utils.env_checker.check_env) but it checks a superset of what SB3 supports (SB3 does not support all Gym features).

 We have created a [colab notebook](https://colab.research.google.com/github/araffin/rl-tutorial-jnrr19/blob/sb3/5_custom_gym_env.ipynb) for a concrete example of creating a custom environment along with an example of using it with Stable-Baselines3 interface.